5. Tiny Machines (1,075)

 We'll call the protein's folded form its folded structure.

 This is the functional three-dimensional form of the protein--the form capable of doing the kinds of jobs just described.
+And doing these jobs almost always involves the protein changing its conformation.

 Multi-protein complexes